Indian/Sanskrit Lavanga, Devakusuma

 It is an aromatic flower bud of a tree in the family Myrtaceae.
 It is used as

 spice in cuisine all over the world.
-Clove tree is an evergreen tree whose height
+A clove tree is an evergreen tree whose height

 ranges from 10-20 m.
 Apart from being used in cuisine; clove is also used in